dec1i1bel/php_yii2_sandbox/README.md

 _Tested on local XAMPP server and my hosting_

 In the "apps" folder there are "basic" and "catalog" subfolders.
 The former consists of several simple apps, and Yii2 was installed manually.
-The second is catalog of items, Yii2 was installed via Composer.
+The latter is catalog of items, Yii2 was installed via Composer.
 Look at the links below

 # apps\
   ### __\catalog__
   - [catalog if items with search](http://dec1i1bel.space/yii2_sandbox/apps/catalog/web/index.php?r=catalog%2Findex)
+  - [admin panel, addition, removal and editing is avialable]
   #### _in progress_
   - [v] pagination
-  - [ ] admin panel with addition/removal of elements
+  - [v] admin panel with addition/removal/editing of elements

   ### __\basic__
   - [hello world](http://dec1i1bel.space/yii2_sandbox/apps/basic/web/index.php?r=site%2Fmy-say-hello&message=Hello+World)